ObsMod/pylawr/docs/source/user/clutter.rst

-Summarized, the conditions of the :ref:`Spike filter` are with the index for different ranges and need to be fulfilled for a percentage of e.g. :math:`50\,\%` within a window of e.g. eleven consecutive radar beams with a theshold of :math:`3\,\mathrm{dBZ}` and with a ring width :math:`W` of one.
+Summarized, the conditions of the :ref:`Spike filter` are with the index for different ranges and need to be fulfilled for a percentage of e.g. :math:`50\,\%` within a window of e.g. eleven consecutive radar beams with a threshold of :math:`3\,\mathrm{dBZ}` and with a ring width :math:`W` of one.

 We recommend to use two ring filters with a ring with of one and two to